BuildingComponentLibrary/bcl-test-measures-gem/README.md

 # BCL Test Measures Gem

 This measure repo is used to test the new BCL codebase and to demonstrate the appropriate structure of measure repos to be added to the BCL.
-Measures should be placed in the `lib` directory.
+Measures should be placed in the `lib/measures` directory.

 Measure repositories should be structured as an [OpenStudio extension gem](https://github.com/NREL/openstudio-extension-gem).
 Follow the directions to [initialize a new extension gem](https://github.com/NREL/openstudio-extension-gem#initializing-a-new-extension-gem) for your measures and use the rake task to test your measures.